-Latest update: April, 2014
+Latest update: November, 2014

-Last Updated: April, 2014
+Last Updated: November, 2014

-MIZORAM State Report | March, 2014
+MIZORAM State Report | November, 2014

-Mizoram shares borders with other northeastern states of Manipur, Tripura and Assam, and neighbouring countries of Bangladesh and Myanmar.
+Mizoram shares borders with other north-eastern states of Manipur, Tripura and Assam, and neighbouring countries of Bangladesh and Myanmar.

-With 31 per cent of its geographical area covered by bamboo forests, Mizoram is one of the leading producers of bamboo in India, contributing 14 per cent to the country's bamboo stock.
-It offers immense potential for commercial exploitation of natural resources for export-oriented industries.
+With 31 per cent (6,446 sq km) of its geographical area covered by bamboo forests, the state is one of the leading producers of bamboo in India, contributing 14 per cent to the country's bamboo stock.
+It offers immense potential for commercial exploitation of the natural resources for export-oriented industries.